Jyouhou/UnrealText/code/Tutorial-on-deployment.md

 # Tutorial
-If you would like to build your only UE project or use new scene models, you can follow the following steps.
-If you want to try the demo projects and executables, you should jump to Step 6.
+If you would like to build your only UE project or use new scene models, you can follow the following step 1-5.
+If you want to try the demo projects and precompiled executables, you should jump to Step 6.2.
-You can click the \[Fig\] link to see illustrations.
+You can click the _\[Fig\]_ link to see illustrations.

 ## From scratch